 This allows employees to treat themselves to a little something on the company’s tab, helping them to feel like a valued part of the organisation.

 It’s also an ideal option for both in-office and remote workers since everyone having access to their PCs and laptops grants each employee the opportunity to take part in the experience.
+If you do decide to host your quiz in the office, why not make an afternoon of it and include some festive-themed drinks and snacks?!
+When it comes to timings, we recommend either during a lunch hour, or the last hour of the working day, for optimal employee participation!

 Remember that engaging employees all year round is important, but it can be especially tricky during the winter months.